marckonick/Improving-Condition-Monitoring-of-the-CNC-Machines-via-Synthetic-Data-in-the-Frequency-Domain/saved_generated_data/gen_data_info.md

 In this folder should the generated data be stored.
-The data from the paper is here but compressed.
+The data from the paper, used for quality estimation (x_samples_diffusion_melener_paper.npy) is to large, but it can be found at https://drive.google.com/file/d/1eTCXSC9aE2Yw_e1gdNG94aizTe7GQoIJ/view?usp=sharing .